 Customer Centricity is at the very heart of our strategy, with our focus being to understand our customers and provide a personalised experience.
-Xoserve's 2019/2020 Institute of Customer Service (ICS) annual survey results provided a clear indication that our customers satisfaction in the service we provide is still not meeting the expected standard.
+Xoserve's 2019/20 Institute of Customer Service (ICS) annual survey results provided a clear indication that our customers' satisfaction in the service we provide is still not meeting the expected standard.

 Over the last couple of years, we have been listening carefully to customer feedback through various means such as ICS, Key Value Indicator (KVI) surveys and other types of customer engagement.
 This has identified several pain points which have led us to invest in improving our customer experience.
-This includes completion of the design, proof of concept and first phase development of a Customer Relationship Manager (CRM tool).
-During the latter part of this financial year through the customer transformation programme, our customer facing teams will have adopted CRM as their main communication tool.
-The expected benefits will be felt by our customers including consistency in engagement, communication and overall management of customers' information resulting in a significant improvement in the customer experience.
-Furthermore, we have completed the identification and mapping of key customer journeys leading to agreed Key Product Management (KPM) measures: increased training initiatives offering channels to both employees and customers; and the investment in customer analysis and sentiment tracking have allowed us to develop customer sentiment analysis and create new customer engagement approaches.
+This includes completion of the design, proof of concept and first phase development of a Customer Relationship Manager (CRM) tool.
+During the latter part of this financial year through the customer Transformation Programme, our customer facing teams will have adopted CRM as their main communication tool.
+As we roll this out across the organisation, the expected benefits will be felt by our customers including consistency in engagement, communication and overall management of our customers' information resulting in a significant improvement in the customer experience.
+Furthermore, we have completed the identification and mapping of key customer journeys leading to agreed Key Performance Management (KPM) measures, increased training initiatives offering channels to both employees and customers, and the investment in customer analysis and sentiment tracking have allowed us to develop customer sentiment analysis and create new customer engagement approaches.

 Much of this work has been to establish a strong foundation on which to now build a great customer experience.
-To accelerate this, we have drawn all these elements together in a Customer Experience Transformation Programme in order to ensure that all the initiatives are complimentary, aligned and ultimately ensure that our goal of exceptional customer experience is achieved.
+To accelerate this, we have drawn all these elements together in a Customer Experience (CX) Transformation Programme in order to ensure that all the initiatives are complimentary, aligned and ultimately ensure that our goal of exceptional customer experience is achieved.
 Building on the promises set out in BP20, FY2020/21 is the first year of a three-year programme of work transforming how Xoserve interacts and conducts business with our customers.
-We are focusing on improving query management and complaint reduction this year, with a view that interacting with Xoserve will feel very different by the end of 2020.
-This is with the introduction of new query management tools and processes, a direct result of the customer journey reviews funded in BP19.
+We are focusing on improving guery management and complaint reduction this year, with a view that interacting with Xoserve will feel very different by the early part of 2021.
+This is with the introduction of new query management tools and processes that are a direct result of the customer journey reviews funded in BP19.

-The three-year transformation programme will deliver value to customers achieving alignment to UKCSI Utility benchmark averages by the end of year two of the transformation programme through significant improvements in Right First Time (RFT) and Customer Effort (CE) measures, with a 6% yearon-year improvement for On-time Delivery (OTD).
+The three-year transformation programme will deliver value to customers achieving alignment to the UK Customer Satisfaction Index (UKCSI) Utility benchmark averages by the end of year two of the transformation programme through significant improvements in Right First Time (RFT) and Customer Effort (CE) measures, with a 6% year-on-year improvement for On-Time Delivery (OTD).
 Hard targets are built into this year's investment proposal and our progress will be measurable and transparent, with monthly results and trends published in the Key Performance Measures (KPMs) report which is reviewed by the Data Services Contract (DSC) Contract Committee.
-We will keep all our customers engaged and updated as we progress with the Programme to ensure that our initiatives meet your expectations.
+We will keep all our customers engaged and updated as we progress with the Programme to ensure that our initiatives meet expectations.
+We will deliver in the most efficient way to resolve customer pain points and improve the overall customer experience.